 There are many different types of games that you can develop, each of which has its own unique set of costs and challenges.
 Generally, indie and mobile games have smaller budgets compared to AAA games.
 Let's explore how much it would cost you to develop each of these games.

-The cost of making a mobile game ranges from a few thousand dollars to $150-$200K, depending on its complexity.
+When considering how much does it cost to make a video game, the cost ranges from a few thousand dollars to $150-$200K, depending on its complexity.
 The price tag also changes depending on the extra functionalities you wish to integrate, such as administrative functions and payment systems.
 Such additional functions will cost you around 20% more for iOS than Android.
 But even a simple mobile game can easily require tens of thousands of dollars to develop.
 In addition, there are ongoing costs associated with running a mobile game, such as server maintenance and customer support.
 However, with a well-designed and exciting mobile game, you can quickly recoup these costs through in-app purchases and advertising revenue.

-Indie games are typically developed by small teams on relatively small budgets.
+How much does it cost to make an indie game?
+Indie games, with their typically small indie game budget, are developed by small teams on relatively small budgets.
 The average cost to make an indie game is about $250,000, but some small projects can cost as low as nothing + time you spend on development.
 The lower numbers assume you're working alone and don't have any other developers on board yet; however, the costs stack up quickly once multiple people are involved.
 To make the game available on multiple platforms, you can expect to spend extra because it'll take more to build and test the game for each platform.
 Localization can require a lot given that there is a lot of text in the game (which is right for RPG and novels).

-But how do you keep your costs under control?
+But how to make a video game and keep your game development cost under control?
 The best way to do it is to start small.
 Make a simple game that you can finish on a shoestring budget.
 Having released a couple of games, you'll have a better idea of what it takes to make a successful indie game.
 And you'll be in a better position to negotiate deals with publishers and distributors as well.